senzing-garage/aws-cloudformation-dev-rest/README.md

     ```

 1. In a separate terminal, run the following `curl` commands
-   to get the example web application to interact the Senzing's api server,
+   to get the example web application to interact with the Senzing API Server,
    Example:

     ```console